morgothsvoidpointer/kcirttah/explanation.md

 If something goes wrong, the values will have to be imported manually.
 This involves cutting and pasting data manually from ehffutbol for each month over 3 years into a text file, which my code then parses in.
 Not too onerous, but very annoying.

+# TS/TC evolution from the values

+The main problem with those imported values is that they are not fractional.
+(Actually, Pernaug does calculate fractional values, but the others do not, and if we want to keep the code useable with integer values of TS we cannot rely on this).

+So, we have to mimic evolution of TS ourselves.
+Fortunately, the parameters are (almost) all known:

+* The formula for daily updates (at 3AM HT time)
+* The gains/losses of TS related to PIC/MOTS
+* The resets
+* The gains/losses of TC dependent on results

+The code:

+* Imports the TS/TC values
+* Uses them to estimate the match attitude (PIC/PIN/MOTS)
+* Uses that to reconstruct the evolution of team spirit
+* The TC values can be evaluated exactly, as all parameters are known.

+There are two issues with TS:

+* We do not know the TS hits from dropping players.
+Usually, those are input manually by me in the code.
+* Sometimes, we estimate match attitude wrong.
+This is alos hand-corrected.

+A plot is generated showing how closely evaluated and actual TS figures match on days of competitive matches.
+This allows for hand correction.